alisw/alisw.github.io/infrastructure-mesos.markdown

       ai-rebuild-vm --cc7 {{site.exp_prefix}}mesosXX

 it can take up to one hour for the process to complete.
+- In order to make sure that the machine is correctly up and running, you should:
+     - ping it
+     - ssh to it
+     - run `puppet agent -t -v` until no errors are reported

 ## Deleting build infrastructure VM
 {: #delete-agent}